Stimulus update: $600 checks begin arriving as Washington debates more relief

 Still, the federal government could act quickly if Republicans and Democrats are able to resolve their differences.
 “If additional legislation is enacted to provide for an increased amount, Economic Impact Payments that have been issued will be topped up as quickly as possible,” the IRS website states.

-The current round of checks are available to individuals with 2019 adjusted gross income of $75,000 or less, with payments phasing out rapidly above that level.
+The current round of checks is available to individuals with 2019 adjusted gross income of $75,000 or less, with payments phasing out rapidly above that level.
 Married couples making up to $150,000 are eligible for $1,200, with additional money available for each qualifying child.